 Section VM-22 of the Valuation Manual requires that the Post-Reinsurance-Ceded Reserve be determined by the VM-22 Reserving Categories as defined in VM-22 Section 3.
 The groupings provided in the rows of this supplement are different than the groupings permitted for aggregation purposes under VM-22 requirements.
 Longevity reinsurance contracts should be reported in line 1.6.
 Each of the other products reported in the remaining lines should be determined as the sum of the policy reserves using the policy reserves determined following the allocation process of VM-22 Section 3.
 A similar process should be used for each of the pre-reinsurance-ceded reserves.

-Columns 1 & 2 – Reported Reserves in Excess of Cash Surrender Value
+Columns 1 & 2 – Reported Reserves in Excess of Cash Surrender Value (CSV)

 Provide the reported reserve in excess of the CSV, for the prior year and current year for each line item.
 Post-Reinsurance-Ceded is net of reinsurance ceded.
 Pre-Reinsurance-Ceded should be prior to any reinsurance ceded and include reinsurance assumed.
 Sections 3 and 5 in the Valuation Manual further describe the required reserve and treatment of reinsurance.
 The reported reserve for the current year should reflect all contracts in force as of the end of the current year.
 The reported reserve for the prior year should reflect all contracts in force as of the end of the prior year.